 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Feb 26, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 26, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Having your card declined during an in-store or online transaction can be frustrating and downright humiliating.

 In a recent survey, CompareCards.com found that 12% of credit and debit card users had at least one card declined in the last year.
 Based on the estimated number of Americans who use at least one debit or credit card, that translates to 26 million people who were turned down for a purchase.

 The most common reason debit cards were declined was due to insufficient funds.
 Nearly one-third (32%) of debit card users who had their cards declined said they didn’t have enough money in their account to cover the transaction.
 Among credit cardholders, the most common reason was a maxed out credit card — 39.9% said their cards were declined because the cardholders reached their credit limit.

 There might be more than your pride on the line when your card is declined.
 Sometimes, a declined card is more than a minor inconvenience but a sign of something more sinister.

 The survey also found that the second-most cited reason among credit cardholders (28.7%) and debit cardholders (16.6%) who were declined is that their bank’s “fraud protection” service denied the transaction.
 Fraud detection is a common card feature that temporarily freezes the account if a bank suspects fraud.